-Two-up is a traditional Australian game played on Anzac Day in pubs and RSL clubs across the country, though the game is illegal on most other days of the year.
+Two-up is a traditional Australian game played created by Australian soldiers during World War I. Typically two-up is played on Anzac Day in pubs and RSL clubs across the country, though the game is illegal on most other days of the year.
 However, in Broken Hill, a special licence from the NSW government permits two-up to be played all year round.

 In short, Two-up is illegal to play because the game is an unregulated form of gambling.